matijakolaric-com/django-music-publisher/docs/introduction.rst

 Django Music Publisher is aiming to be a simple tool that is good enough for most original publishers.
 Being simple means that there are some limitations.

-As already stated, it does not hold data on "other" publishers.
+It does not hold data on "other" publishers.
 Co-publishing deals are still possible, with each publisher registering their shares.

 With default settings, it is presumed that controlled writers own and collect 50% of performing rights and the other 50%, as well as 100% of mechanical and sync are owned and collected by publishers.
 A different split is possible, but there can only be one for all controlled writers.